Bula FC (Fiji)

-Bula Football Club, also known as Bula FC is a men's professional association football club based in Fiji.
-It plans to compete in the OFC Professional League (OFCPL) as one of its eight founding teams for the inaugural 2026 season.
+Bula Football Club, also known as Bula FC, is a men's professional association football club based in Fiji.
+It first competed in the OFC Professional League (OFCPL) as one of the founding members for the inaugural 2026 season.

+History

+Fiji’s Bula FC made history as one of the eight preferred clubs confirmed for the inaugural OFC Professional League, kicking off on January 10, 2026.

+Bula FC is Fiji’s first professional football club, built on the deep roots of a game that has been part of Fiji's national story since 1938.
+Football in Fiji was a way for the indentured labourers and the indigenous iTaukei to express identity and unity, bringing together people from different backgrounds and creating a shared passion for football.

+Over time, football became popular in most of the Fiji communities including Rotumans, Rabi Islanders, Solomon Islanders, Part Europeans, and others who call Fiji home.
+The patterns, colours, and symbols of the Bula FC brand represents the land and the people of Fiji.

 Colours and badge

 In October 2025, the club unveiled their new identity consisting of a new name and badge.
 The badge depicts traditional Fijian symbols such as the ibe mat and magimagi rope.